ITU-DASYALab/CRBDM/TechUnits.md

 * Sensor terminology: National Instruments Measurement Fundamentals series - http://www.ni.com/white-paper/14860/en/

-# data - from there to here and back again
+# 2 data - from there to here and back again

 * modalities of sensor nodes

 * networks at large

   * a bit of ISO/OSI model

+  * classification of network technologies

 * LPWANs